An LLC in Missouri: Starting Your Own - Complete Guide

 9. Open a Business Bank Account

-Separate business and personal finances to protect your liability and simplify accounting.
-Required documents typically include:
+Keep business and personal finances apart in order to limit liability and ease the accounting.
+Normally required documents will include:

-Helps establish business credit and manage cash flow.
-Proper use improves creditworthiness for loans and lines of credit.
+Helps to raise business credit and cash flow.
+When used properly, creditworthiness of loans and lines of credit is enhanced.

 11. Get Business Insurance

-Keep copies of all formation documents, operating agreements, contracts, and licenses in a safe location.
+Store copies of all formation documents, operating agreements, contracts and licenses in a secure place.

 Missouri Annual Reporting: